What are the benefits of dry ice blasting?

 A little reminder :

-Since dry ice is dry, it does not promote corrosion of metal surfaces.
+As dry ice is dry, it does not add moisture to metal surfaces and therefore does not promote corrosion.

-This technique can therefore be used to clean live electrical equipment, provided there is no risk of causing electrocution through direct contact.
+This technique can therefore be used to clean live electrical equipment, provided there is no risk of electrocution through direct contact.

 Important: to ensure the feasibility of a dry ice blasting project on a surface you are not used to treating (wood, plastic, etc.), always start at low pressure and adapt the ice grain size and nozzle type to the contaminant, the substrate, and the desired result.